creativeprojects/resticprofile/docs/content/status/prometheus/index.md

 If you need more control over the job label, you can use the `prometheus-push-job` property.
 This property can contain the `$command` placeholder, which is replaced with the name of the executed command.

 Additionally, the request format can be specified with `prometheus-push-format`.
-The default is `protobuf`, but it can also be set to `text` for compatibility with [more recent versions of Prometheus](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats).
+The default is `text`, but it can also be set to `protobuf` (see [compatibility with Prometheus](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats)).

 ## User defined labels